collective/bibliograph.core/bibliograph/core/README.txt

 Another part of the package are utility methods and a collection of encodings used within python and latex including a mapping.

+A utility method `bin_search` is included.
+It acts like the `which`-command on posix systems.
+It returns the full path of an executeable command, if it is found in the PATH environment variable.

+You may overload the PATH environment variable with another environment
+variable: BIBUTILS_PATH.
+Executeables in this location will be found as well.